 - National Museum of African American History and Culture.
-Being a founding donor of the Smithsonian’s National Museum of African American History and Culture, providing $1 million to help the museum open its doors in 2016, in addition to donating an additional $500,000 to the museum earlier this year.
+Being a founding donor of the Smithsonian’s National Museum of African American History and Culture, providing $1 million to help the museum open its doors in 2016, in addition to donating an additional $500,000 to the museum in 2020.*

 - NAACP Legal Defense Fund.
-In 2016, providing a $1 million grant to the NAACP Legal Defense Fund for general support to help it further its mission to achieve racial justice and equality.
-In 2019, providing an additional $1.5 million to help modernize its digital archive and support its 80th anniversary campaign.
-In June 2020, we donated an additional $1 million to help support their important work.
+In 2016, providing a $1 million grant to the NAACP Legal Defense and Education Fund for general support to help it further its mission to achieve racial justice and equality.
+In 2019, New York Life provided an additional $1.5 million to the Legal Defense Fund to help modernize its digital archive and support its 80th anniversary campaign.* In 2020, to support the legal defense fund’s social justice efforts, we provided an additional $1 million and matched our workforce donations.

 - BET-United Way Worldwide COVID-19 Relief Fund.
 Donating $400,000 in 2020 to the BET-United Way Worldwide COVID-19 Relief Fund to support African American communities disproportionately impacted by the COVID-19 pandemic in Atlanta, Chicago, Detroit, Los Angeles, New Orleans, and New York.